pushpendra-tripathi/training/intern_training/week02/day01.md

 ## Week 2 · Day 1 — OOP and Packaging

+### Problem Definition (Answer BEFORE starting)
+**What exactly are you building today?**
+A task management system using classes with proper encapsulation, dunder methods, and composition over inheritance.

+**Why does this matter for Django?**
+Django models are classes.
+Understanding OOP (inheritance, composition, dunder methods) is essential for building clean Django apps with custom model behavior.

+**What does success look like?**
+- Classes with proper encapsulation (private attributes, properties)
+- Dunder methods (__repr__, __str__, __eq__) implemented correctly
+- Composition pattern applied appropriately

+---

 ### Objectives
 - Use classes and dataclasses effectively; prefer composition; write clear `__repr__` and equality.
 - Organize Python packages with clear public APIs and boundaries.